Woodbine Avenue: History

 It was named for Woodbine Racetrack, later known as Greenwood Raceway.
-Beyond Lawrence Avenue and especially south of Eglinton Avenue the road allowance was not feasible for a roadway due to the valley along the Don River.
+Beyond Lawrence Avenue and especially south of Eglinton Avenue the road allowance was not feasible for a roadway due to the deep valley along the Don River.
 It is also believed that former racetrack-owner William J. (Jiggs) Howell (along with either Raymond Pardee or Dennis Pard) operated a tavern at then 88 Yonge Street (west side of Yonge north of King Street near the Fairweather Building c.
 1918) called "The Woodbine House" or "The Woodbine", which was re-used by Howell for his horse track.